samdauwe/BabylonCpp/README.md

 [Babylon.js](http://www.babylonjs.com) is a complete JavaScript framework for building 3D games with HTML 5 and WebGL.

-The goal with BabylonCpp is to fully implement the relevant portions of the excellent Babylon.js 3D engine in C++11, facilitating the creation of 3D games and applications with native performance.
+The goal with BabylonCpp is to fully implement the relevant portions of the excellent Babylon.js 3D framework/engine in C++11, facilitating the creation of lightweight, cross-platform 3D games and applications with native performance.

 ### Get the Sources ###
 * `git clone --recursive https://github.com/samdauwe/BabylonCpp.git`